Why ‘Dune’ should win Best Picture at this year’s Oscars

 Fans and newbies

 The gulf between what audiences and critics seem to want from a movie like Dune is nothing compared to the one between what superfans and newbies want.
 As with any mega-budget adaptation of a beloved sci-fi or fantasy epic, one of the two groups is going to be disappointed.
-Dune, however, isn’t just any sacred text; it’s the beloved sacred text.
+Dune, however, isn’t just any sacred text; it’s the sacred text.
 Star Wars, The Matrix, Harry Potter, you name it—essentially every messianic narrative of the last 50 years owes a deep debt to Dune.
 Disappointing the serious Dune-heads would be unforgivable, especially since that’s already happened several times—most dramatically with David Lynch’s 1984 film, which the director has since disowned.
-But is it even possible to please both fans and casual viewers when the source material is so legendarily impenetrable as to render the conceit of “casual viewing” a paradox?
+But is it even possible to please fans and casual viewers when the source material is so legendarily impenetrable as to render the conceit of “casual viewing” a paradox?

 Ask a duner what Dune is about and you might get an uninterrupted 45-minute response.
 It’s a sprawling, 800-page, anti-imperialist allegory, packed with intergalactic mythologies and a lot of weird nonsense that people have been getting high to for generations.
 Read any random page, and your eyes may glaze over or pop out, depending on the page.